 If you’ve never shipped by rail, it may seem like a mystery – or even out of reach.
-But rail is actually a viable solution for many shippers, offering a safe, green and economical way to ship large amounts of goods.
+But rail is actually a viable solution for many shippers, offering a safe, environmentally responsible and economical way to ship large amounts of goods.

 You can ship just about anything by rail.
 In fact, it’s probably easier to cover what you can’t ship first.
-It’s a short list: personal property, passengers, pets or other living things.
+It’s a short list: personal property, passengers, pets and other living things.

 What you can ship is a much, much longer list: Think raw materials to finished goods and everything in between.
 Here are just a few examples: